securityfirst/tent-content/contents_en/communications/sending-a-message/beginner/whatsapp.md

 WhatsApp is the most popular mobile communication tool in the world, offering free messaging to individuals and groups on a range of devices and operating systems.

 Between 2014 and 2016, WhatsApp integrated secure code from the respected privacy and technology company Open Whisper Systems.
 WhatsApp messages are now protected with end-to-end encryption as long as all parties are using the most up to date version of the app, and WhatsApp can no longer view or be forced to reveal the content of messages.
-(Read WhatsApp's [security policy] (https://www.whatsapp.com/security/).)
+(Read WhatsApp's [security policy](https://www.whatsapp.com/security/).)

 Note: